wenyoke/wenyoke.github.io/index.md

 ---

-### Automated Water Quality Monitoring System for Pipelines
+### Automated Water Quality Monitoring System for Pipelines (Integrated Design Project) | iNOTEK Series 1 2025 Silver Award
 This project implements a sensor-based monitoring system to measure key water quality parameters, including pH, turbidity, and temperature in pipeline environments.
 The collected data is processed by a microcontroller and displayed in real time on an LCD interface, with LEDs serving as indicators for immediate user monitoring.

 [View Project](projects/water_quality)

 ---

-### Hybrid AOA–TDOA Localization Framework
-MATLAB simulation framework for a privacy-aware hybrid localization algorithm combining Angle of Arrival (AOA) and Time Difference of Arrival (TDOA).
+### Poomsae Marking System
+This project implements a microcontroller-based scoring system for Taekwondo Poomsae competitions, where judges input scores through push buttons connected to embedded devices.
+The scoring data is transmitted via serial communication to a Python graphical interface that records scoring history and computes the final results.

 [View Project](projects/localization_project)

 ---

+## Internship Experience

+### IIOTSME Sdn.
+Bhd.

+---

+### AIMFLEX Systems Sdn.
+Bhd.

+---

+## Coursework Group Project
+to be updated...

+---

 ## Skills

 ### Programming
-- C / C++
+- C
 - Python
 - MATLAB

 ### Embedded Systems
-- Arduino
+- Arduino UNO/NANO
 - ESP32
+- STM32F446RE
 - Sensor Integration
-- Serial Communication

 ### Tools
-- Git
+- EasyEDA
-- NI LabVIEW
+- Tinkercad
-- NI TestStand
+- Soldering

 ---